 Foster mom works from home so Champ is only in his crate at night or when she leaves the house.

-Champ is slowly starting to show himself as his heart is healing.
+Champ started to show himself as his heart healed.
 His foster mom describes him as the perfect house guest.
 He walks great on the leash and shows no interest in other animals.
 If you are looking for a co-pilot, he is your man!
 He loves car rides and is happy to tag along anywhere you want to go!

 You will never be lonely with Champ around.
 He's kind of the "clingy" type....
 But he can also find a toy to occupy himself and leave you alone if you are busy.
 He is quiet, well behaved and very easy to handle.

 Champ is eager to please and knows basic commands.
 He is treat motivated and loves his toys.

 A word from foster mom: "I can't say enough wonderful things about this boy.
 He is truly one of the best dogs ever!!
 He wants to be your best friend and he will make you laugh with his goofiness.
 He is a big baby so you have to be prepared for him to come hide behind you but with those eyes it's easy to just love him and make it all better.
 He never gets in trouble and is just happy being your lap dog, because "if he fits, he sits". 😂